Volume 29, Issue 1 - Spring 2015

 Visibility is Key

-One of the greatest benefits glass provides over opaque materials such as concrete is the fact that it allows for interior visibility.
+Of course, glass allows for interior visibility, which is one of the greatest benefits it provides over opaque materials such as concrete.
 In settings such as schools and universities, which call for fire-rated surfaces, architects are able to meet this need by using glass, providing a bright, light-filled space.
 At the same time, the need for enhanced security has also increased.
 Fire-rated glass can be combined with other security features, resulting in a product that can pull double duty.
-Alice Dickerson is the marketing manager for AGC Glass Company North America, which manufacturers Pyrosafe fire-rated glass.
+Alice Dickerson is the marketing manager for AGC Glass Co.
+North America, which manufacturers Pyrosafe fire-rated glass.
 The glass is fabricated and distributed in the U.S. by Trulite Glass and Aluminum Solutions.
 Dickerson says schools, for example, need to maintain safety and security, but want to have visibility, allowing those inside to see what is happening.
 That glass, though, has to meet fire codes.
-The development and advancement of intumescent products has made this possible.
+The development and advancement of intumescent products, which eliminate the transfer of re-radiated heat, has made this possible.

 “It used to be all you had was wired glass.
 Then there were ceramics, but they had poorer clarity.
 As fire-rated manufacturers continue to develop products, you’re getting clear, high-quality float glass—it looks like float glass,” says Dickerson, explaining the glass can now be integrated into many other products, such as an insulating glass unit, which could then be combined with a decorative product.